 We shall say a word on responsibility; but there can be no presumption, either strong or feeble, of the responsibility of the church, if there be no church.
 The existence of the church, therefore, is recognised, and that on earth; for in the glorified church there is no question of appearing to be members of Christ, or of viewing sins or not as our own.

-| Lausanne, 1844.
+¦Lausanne, 1844.

 {299}